Dementia: Causes, Symptoms, Types, Stages and Precautions

 Stages of dementia

-There are 7 stages of dementia, which are as follows –
+There are seven stages of dementia, which are as follows –

 Stage 1: No cognitive deficit

-In stage 1, the person functions normally have no mental impairment, is mentally sound.
-People who do not have dementia are place in this stage.
+In stage 1, the person usually functions has no mental impairment and is mentally sound.
+People who do not have dementia are placed in this stage.

 Stage 2: Very mild cognitive deficit

-Stage 2 consists of general amnesia, which has associating with age.
-For example, forgetting names and forgetting familiar objects.
+Stage 2 consists of general amnesia, which is associated with age.
+For example, people forget names and familiar objects.
 Usually, its symptoms are not obvious even to loved ones, family, or the patient’s doctor.

 Stage 3: Mild cognitive deficit

-This stage includes increasing amnesia problem, as well as difficulty concentrating, and decreased work performance.
-In this stage, people often keep forgetting things and are not able to choose the right words.
+This stage includes increasing amnesia, difficulty concentrating, and decreased work performance.
+At this stage, people often forget things and cannot choose the right words.

-After reaching this stage, the patient’s loved ones and family comes to know about the problems associated with it when he moves to a new place.
-Note that researchers will include this stage in either the first stage or the first stage of the third stage (early, moderate or severe staging systems).
+After reaching this stage, the patient’s loved ones and family learn about the problems associated with it when he moves to a new place.
+Note that researchers will include this stage in either the first stage or the first stage of the third stage (early, moderate, or severe staging systems).

 Stage 4 Moderate cognitive deficits

-In this condition, people with dementia have difficulty concentrating, can’t remember recent events, and have difficulty with tasks such as managing money, traveling to new places alone.
+In this condition, people with dementia have difficulty concentrating, can’t remember recent events, and have difficulty with tasks such as managing money and traveling to new places alone.
 Concerned people have trouble completing complex tasks because their mental abilities refuse them.

-Such people start keeping themselves away from friends and family because of this because socializing becomes difficult for them.
-During the interview of the patient, the doctor can diagnose his disease by taking his speech, physical examination, and dementia test.
+Such people start isolating themselves from friends and family because socializing becomes difficult.
+During the patient’s interview, the doctor can diagnose his disease by taking his speech, physical examination, and dementia test.

 Stage 5: Moderately profound cognitive deficit